 V4.7 New and innovative ways to engage users, potential users and other stakeholders should be considered and adopted as appropriate.

-The Reproducible Analytical Pipeline (RAP) was developed by the Government Digital Service (GDS).
-It’s an innovation that automates some activities within the statistical production and publication processes – specifically, the narrative such as the highlights, graphs and tables.
-It’s based on algorithms that work the basic data up into a statistical release, thus freeing up resources to further analyse the data.
+The Reproducible Analytical Pipeline (RAP) is an innovation initiated by the Government Digital Service (GDS) that combines techniques from academic research and software development.
+It aims to automate certain statistical production and publication processes – specifically, the narrative, highlights, graphs and tables.
+Tailor made functions work raw data up into a statistical release, freeing up resource for further analysis.
+The benefits of RAP are laid out in the link above, but include:

-RAP also enables departments to develop and share high-quality reusable components of their statistics processes.
-This ‘reusability’ contributes to greater consistency and quality across government, and reduced duplication of effort.
+RAP therefore enables departments to develop and share high-quality reusable components of their statistics processes.
+This ‘reusability’ enables increased collaboration, greater consistency and quality across government, and reduced duplication of effort.

 |An OSR online article on how collaboration can lead to trusted, high quality statistics that provide public value, when it supports producers to improve and innovate in different ways.
 It draws on examples from producers working in Children, Education and Skills statistics and how they have collaborated to drive improvements.||'Collaboration is key' online article||OSR|